EIN 51-0065731

 Program areas at Children and Families First

-Healthy babies tthe nurse-family partnership (nfp) is a statewide, evidence-based dual generation home visiting program that serves first-time, low-income, at-risk pregnant women who are no more than 28 weeks pregnant and follows them through the child's second birthday.
+Supporting healthy babies tthe nurse-family partnership (nfp) is a statewide, evidence-based dual generation home visiting program that serves first-time, low-income, at-risk pregnant women who are no more than 28 weeks pregnant and follows them through the child's second birthday.
 Through hands-on, developmentally appropriate education, support, and frequent contact, specially trained professional nurses help moms have healthy pregnancies and help their Children reach developmentally appropriate milestones.
-In 2022, 87% of babies born in the program had a healthy birth weight and 90% were not pre-term.
-In addition, 91% of one-year olds and 85% of two-year olds received appropriate immunizations, and 96 -100% scored within normal range for language and social milestones at various points throughout enrollment.healthy Families Delaware (hfd) is a statewide, evidence-based dual generation home visiting program that serves First time and subsequent pregnancy moms who are more than 28 weeks pregnant or have a newborn younger than three months of age.
+In 2023, 78 babies born in the program.
+Of those, 86% of babies had a healthy birth weight and 88% were not pre-term.
+In addition, 96% to 100% of enrolled Children scored within normal range for language and social milestones at various points throughout enrollment.healthy Families Delaware (hfd) is a statewide, evidence-based dual generation home visiting program that serves First time and subsequent pregnancy moms who are more than 28 weeks pregnant or have a newborn younger than three months of age.
 Through interactive, developmentally appropriate support and frequent contact, home visiting nurses and social workers provide moms an opportunity to get the education and support they need through their child's third birthday.
-In 2022, 92% of babies born had a healthy weight and 84% were born at a healthy gestational age.
-In addition, on average, 57 - 100% of Children scored within normal range for language and social milestones at various points throughout enrollment.
+In 2023, 97 babies were born in the program.
+Of those, 91% had a healthy birth weight and 90% were born at a healthy gestational age.
+In addition, 71% to 100% of enrolled Children scored within normal range for language and social milestones at various points throughout enrollment.

 Who funds Children and Families First